OpenEvalProject/evals/manuscripts/elife-10747/v1/manuscript.md

 ## Results

-## SsrB supports biofilm formation in the absence of its kinase SsrA
+### SsrB supports biofilm formation in the absence of its kinase SsrA

 The SsrA/B TCRS is activated by environmental stimuli such as pH and osmolality, stimulating the expression of virulence genes essential for intra-cellular growth and survival of Salmonella (Feng et al., 2003; 2004).
 Thus, it was surprising that SsrA/B and SPI-2 were implicated in the multi-cellular lifestyle of Salmonella (Hamilton et al., 2009).
 Furthermore, the SsrA kinase was required, but SPI-2 genes were down-regulated.
 At SPI-2, SsrB~P de-represses H-NS and also activates transcription (Walthers et al., 2007; 2011).
 We therefore wanted to explore this seeming paradox during biofilm regulation.

-In order to quantify the defect in biofilm-forming ability resulting from the absence of
+In order to quantify the defect in biofilm-forming ability resulting from the absence of ssrB, the wild type strain 14028s, an ssrA null strain and an ssrB null strain were grown in 96-well polystyrene microtiter plates for 2 days.
+The surface-attached cells in 14028s, ssrA and ssrB strains were stained by crystal-violet and quantified.
+As shown in the figure, biofilm levels in the ssrB mutant strain decreased by around 60% compared to the wild type or an ssrA null strain (Figure 1A), and it could be complemented by over-expressing SsrBc in trans.
+Thus, we establish a new role for SsrB, but not the SsrA kinase in positively regulating biofilm formation.
+The ssrB strain was not compromised for planktonic growth, as measured by total viable counts of the wild type, ssrA and ssrB cultures (Figure 1—figure supplement 1 and Supplementary methods).

 ![Figure 1.](https://cdn.elifesciences.org/articles/10747/elife-10747-fig1-v1.jpg)

-**Figure 1.:** ssrB but not ssrA decreases Salmonella Typhimuirum biofilms.(A) The defect in formation of biofilms in the ssrB null was complemented by the overexpression of SsrBc from plasmid pKF104 in trans as measured by crystal violet staining.
+**Figure 1.:** (A) The defect in formation of biofilms in the ssrB null was complemented by the overexpression of SsrBc from plasmid pKF104 in trans as measured by crystal violet staining.
 (B) The typical rdar morphotype of the wild type strain was lost in the ssrB strain as shown on congo red plates.
 (C) A two day old macrocolony of the ssrB strain is not fluorescent under UV light with Fluorescent Brightener 28.
 (D) The wild type strain forms thick solid-surface biofilms, while the ssrB strain remains poor for biofilms as monitored for six days by SYTO-9 staining of flow cell biofilms; scale bar = 1 mm.
 (E) SEM images showing extensive mesh-like network of wild type biofilms and sparse extracellular matrix of the ssrB biofilms; scale bar = 1 µm.
 (F) The amount of biofilms formed by the wild type strain (solid black bars) increases after 24 hr but the ssrB null (hatched black bars) remains defective up to 84 hr. n = 2, Mean ± SD, p < 0.0001 between wild type and ssrB strains from 36 hr till 84 hr.
 (G) The amount of cholesterol-attached biofilms formed by the ssrB strain were significantly less than that produced by the wild type. n = 3, Mean ± SD, p < 0.0001.
-Source data file: Figure 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.10747.00310.7554/eLife.10747.004Figure 1—source data 1.Figure 1A,F and G.DOI: http://dx.doi.org/10.7554/eLife.10747.004
+Source data file: Figure 1—source data 1.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/10747/elife-10747-fig1-figsupp1-v1.jpg)

-**Figure 1—figure supplement 1.:** ssrB mutant is not defective in growth compared to the wild type strain.Number of colonies formed by the wild type, ssrA, ssrB and D56A strains were the same order of magnitude across all the time points tested.
-Source data file: Figure 1—figure supplement 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.10747.00510.7554/eLife.10747.006Figure 1—figure supplement 1—source data 1.ssrA, ssrB and D56A strains.DOI: http://dx.doi.org/10.7554/eLife.10747.006
+**Figure 1—figure supplement 1.:** Number of colonies formed by the wild type, ssrA, ssrB and D56A strains were the same order of magnitude across all the time points tested.
+Source data file: Figure 1—figure supplement 1—source data 1.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/10747/elife-10747-fig1-figsupp2-v1.jpg)

-**Figure 1—figure supplement 2.:** ssrB strain was higher by two orders of magnitude compared to the wild type, ssrA and D56A strains at 2 days.n = 2, Mean ± SD, p < 0.05.
-Source data file: Figure 1—figure supplement 2—source data 1.DOI: http://dx.doi.org/10.7554/eLife.10747.00710.7554/eLife.10747.008Figure 1—figure supplement 2—source data 1.DOI: http://dx.doi.org/10.7554/eLife.10747.008
+**Figure 1—figure supplement 2.:** n = 2, Mean ± SD, p < 0.05.
+Source data file: Figure 1—figure supplement 2—source data 1.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/10747/elife-10747-fig1-figsupp3-v1.jpg)

-**Figure 1—figure supplement 3.:** ssrB strain compared to the wild type, ssrA and D56A strains at 2 days.n = 2, Mean ± SD, p < 0.05 for the ssrB strain versus ssrA/D56A strains and p = 0.08 for the ssrB strain versus wild type.
-Source data file: Figure 1—figure supplement 3—source data 1.DOI: http://dx.doi.org/10.7554/eLife.10747.00910.7554/eLife.10747.010Figure 1—figure supplement 3—source data 1.DOI: http://dx.doi.org/10.7554/eLife.10747.010
+**Figure 1—figure supplement 3.:** n = 2, Mean ± SD, p < 0.05 for the ssrB strain versus ssrA/D56A strains and p = 0.08 for the ssrB strain versus wild type.
+Source data file: Figure 1—figure supplement 3—source data 1.

 The ability to form biofilms was analysed for three strains, wild type 14028s, an ssrA null strain and an ssrB null strain, by observing appearance of the rough dry and red (rdar) morphotype on Congo Red plates.
 After seven days, each of the 14028s and ssrA mutant plates showed the appearance of rough, dry and red macrocolonies.
 However, the ssrB null strain exhibited a smooth, wet and pale brown morphotype which showed a poor ability to exhibit a multicellular phenotype (Figure 1B).
 The absence of Congo Red staining in the ssrB strain also indicated that there were greatly reduced levels of extracellular curli fibers in the macrocolony.
 These fibers form one of the key components of the extra-cellular matrix of a Salmonella biofilm.
 To examine the levels of cellulose, the other main component of the extra-cellular matrix, the three strains were grown on Calcofluor plates.
 The macrocolonies formed by 14028s and ssrA appeared white under UV, as cellulose binds the Calcofluor fluorescent dye (Figure 1C).
 The dull and non-white macrocolony produced by the ssrB null strain was starkly different, indicating again a poor extracellular matrix.